 What is the MCI Partnership?

 Wiltshire's Military Civilian Integration Partnership is the first of its kind in the UK.
-In 11 years it has bought together military and public services maximising the economic and social benefits of Wiltshire's military presence.
+Since 2006, it has bought together military and public services maximising the economic and social benefits of Wiltshire's military presence.

 The partnership has some key objectives: